sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d4-weekend-lab/work-plan.md

 ##Use server responses on the client!

-Reference: <a href="https://github.com/sf-wdi-22-23/toEatly" target="_blank">toEatly</a>
+Reference:

+  * <a href="https://github.com/sf-wdi-22-23/toEatly" target="_blank">toEatly</a> (go to the sprint-three branch) for deleting data from the page with jQuery
+  *  <a href="https://github.com/sf-wdi-22-23/modules/tree/master/w02-working-with-objects/d3-dusk-ajax" target="_blank">Giphy lab</a> for adding data to the page with jQuery and HTML strings

-At this point, the server should be sending the data you need, but if you're following the instructions in order, you're just logging those reponses to the console.
+At this point, the server should be sending the data you need, but if you're following the instructions in order, you're just logging those reponses to the console in the browser.

-1. Modify the code in your new post form submit event handler so that it takes the server's response and uses it to add a new post to the page.
+1. Modify the code in your new post form submit event handler so that it takes the server's response and uses it to add a new post to the page with jQuery and HTML strings.

 1. Reminder: make a new commit.

-1. Modify the code in your delete button click event handler so that it deletes the post from the page once it successfully gets the server's response.
+1. Modify the code in your delete button click event handler so that it uses jQuery to delete the post from the page once it successfully gets the server's response.

 1. Make a new commit.